trovu/trovu/Home.md

 ## Key features

-- **privacy**: all queries are processed in the client, not server
+- **Privacy**: Queries are processed in the client, not server.
-- **social**: Shortcuts are kept in text and YAML files in a [public Github repository](https://github.com/trovu/trovu-data).
+- **Social**: Shortcuts are kept in text and YAML files in a [public Github repository](https://github.com/trovu/trovu-data).
 Send pull request to add or edit them.
-- **freedom**: Optionally, create personal shortcuts in [your own repository](https://github.com/trovu/trovu-data-user) (or anywhere on the web).
+- **Freedom**: Optionally, create personal shortcuts in [your own repository](https://github.com/trovu/trovu-data-user) (or anywhere on the web).
 Simpy tell trovu in the settings where to look for them.

 ## Step-by-step: How a query is processed